-Grease, Fats & Oils – Preventing Sewer Backups & Overflows
+Fats, Oils & Grease (FOG) – Preventing Sewer Backups & Overflows

-Sewage backups and overflows are typically the result of grease buildup which can cause property damage, environmental problems and other health hazards.
+Sewage backups and overflows are typically the results of grease buildup which can cause property damage, environmental problems, and other health hazards.

 Fats, oils and grease get into the sewers mainly from commercial food preparation establishments that do not have adequate grease control measures in place such as grease interceptors.
 Most grease is the byproduct of cooking and is usually found in such things as:

 - Butter and margarine